actris-cloudnet/dataportal-docs/api/data-portal.md

 - `filename`: One or more filenames by which to filter the files.
 - `allVersions`: By default the API returns only the latest version of the files.
 Adding this parameter will fetch all existing versions.
 - `showLegacy`: By default the API does not return legacy data.
 Adding this parameter will fetch also legacy data.
+- `updatedAtFrom`: Limit query to files whose `updatedAt` is `updatedAtFrom` or later.
+  By default `updatedAt` is not limited.
+Accepts either `YYYY-MM-DD` or `YYYY-MM-DDTHH:MM:SS.SSSZ`.
+- `updatedAtTo`: Limit query to files whose `updatedAt` is `updatedAtTo` or earlier.
+  If omitted will default to the current date.
+Accepts same format as `updatedAtFrom`.

 Note: one or more of the parameters _must_ be issued.
 A query without any valid parameters will result in a `400 Bad Request` error.